 We encourage our colleagues, business partners and people affected by our activities or products to raise complaints and grievances about any potential human rights concerns.
 We address these complaints and grievances fairly, in confidence and in accordance with laws.
 You can raise complaints and grievances through our Speak Up! website.

 Our business and supply chains

-Headquartered in Amsterdam, the Netherlands, we have approximately 45,000 people in around 80 countries, while our portfolio includes well-known brands such as Dulux, Sikkens, International, Interpon and Eka.
+Headquartered in Amsterdam, the Netherlands, we employ approximately 34,500 talented people and are active in around 150 countries, while our portfolio includes well-known brands such as Dulux, Sikkens, International and Interpon.
 We are dedicated to energizing cities and communities while creating a protected, colorful world where life is improved by what we do.

 Policies and contractual controls

 We operate a whistleblowing mechanism known as SpeakUp! with supporting processes and staff.
 This mechanism is available for both employees and third parties, including suppliers and their employees.
-People are encouraged to report any concerns of wrongdoing, including human rights violations such as Modern Slavery.
-All reports are investigated and appropriate action is taken.
+People are encouraged to report any concerns of wrongdoing, including human rights violations such as modern slavery.
+All reports are investigated, and appropriate action is taken.